nadirarfi/aws-terraform-demo-ecs-app-cicd/README.md

 # Project Overview

-This project is a fully automated, scalable, and highly available web application built using AWS services.
-It follows microservices principles with a decoupled frontend and backend.
-The application is containerized using Docker and orchestrated by AWS ECS (Elastic Container Service).
-It leverages a robust CI/CD pipeline for deployment, ensuring rapid delivery and quality assurance.
+This project is a fully automated, scalable, and highly available web application built on AWS cloud infrastructure.
+The backend is a Python Django API containerized using Docker and orchestrated through Amazon ECS (Elastic Container Service), ensuring efficient resource management and high availability.
+The backend service also interacts with an Amazon DynamoDB table for a fast serverless database.
+On the other hand, the frontend is a React JS application,  built and distributed globally via AWS CloudFront for low-latency access.
+The CI/CD pipeline integrates AWS CodePipeline, AWS CodeBuild for building both the frontend and backend, AWS CodeDeploy for blue/green deployment, and Amazon Elastic Container Registry (ECR) for storing Docker images.

-Both the frontend and backend services are continuously integrated and deployed using an automated AWS CodePipeline, which connects various AWS services such as CodeBuild, CodeDeploy, and Elastic Container Registry (ECR).
-The frontend assets are distributed globally using CloudFront, and backend services interact with a DynamoDB database for persistent storage.

 ---

 ## Goal

 The goal of this project is to build a resilient web application with automated deployments and scalable infrastructure.
-By using AWS services and Infrastructure as Code (IaC) with Terraform, the architecture ensures easy manageability, repeatable infrastructure provisioning, and seamless integration across environments (development, test, and production).
+By using AWS services and Infrastructure as Code (IaC) with Terraform, the architecture ensures easy manageability, repeatable infrastructure provisioning, and seamless integration across environments (test and production).

 ## Benefits